 Some of the leading players operating in the European biosimilars market include:

 This report provides a deep insight into the European biosimilars market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the European biosimilars market in any manner.

 Key Questions Answered in This Report:

-Leading players operating in the industry are Novartis International AG, Pfizer, Inc., Teva Pharmaceutical Industries Ltd., Celltrion, Inc., Merck & Co., Inc. (Merck Sharp & Dohme), Samsung Bioepis Co.
+The key companies in the Europe biosimilar market are Novartis International AG, Pfizer, Inc., Teva Pharmaceutical Industries Ltd., Celltrion, Inc., Merck & Co., Inc. (Merck Sharp & Dohme), Samsung Bioepis Co.
 Ltd., Eli Lilly and Company, Accord Healthcare Ltd., Amgen, Inc., C.H.
 Boehringer Sohn AG & Ko.
 KG, Hexal AG, Apotex, Inc., Stada Arzneimittel AG, Ratiopharm GmbH and Mylan N.V.

 REACH OUT TO US